-Our Certificate of Incorporation, Bylaws and Delaware law could make it more difficult for a third party to acquire us, even if closing such a transaction would be beneficial to our stockholders.
+Our Certificate of Incorporation, Bylaws and Delaware law could make it more difficult for a third-party to acquire us, even if closing such a transaction would be beneficial to our stockholders.
 Provisions of our Certificate of Incorporation, Bylaws and Delaware law also could have the effect of discouraging potential acquisition proposals or making a tender offer or delaying or preventing a change in control, including changes a stockholder might consider favorable.
 Such provisions may also prevent or frustrate attempts by our stockholders to replace or remove our management.
 In particular, the Certificate of Incorporation, Bylaws and Delaware law, as applicable, among other things:

-- provide the board of directors with the ability to alter the Bylaws without stockholder approval; - place limitations on the removal of directors; - provide that vacancies on the board of directors may be filled by a majority of directors in office, although less than a quorum; - require that stockholder actions must be effected at a duly called stockholder meeting and generally prohibiting stockholder actions by written consent; - eliminate the ability of stockholders to call a special meeting of stockholders; and - establish advance notice requirements for nominations for election to the board of directors or for proposing matters that can be acted upon at duly called stockholder meetings.
+- provide the Board of Directors with the ability to alter the Bylaws without stockholder approval; - the classification of our Board of Directors; - place limitations on the removal of directors; - provide that vacancies on the Board of Directors may be filled by a majority of directors in office, although less than a quorum; - require that stockholder actions must be affected at a duly called stockholder meeting and generally prohibiting stockholder actions by written consent; - eliminate the ability of stockholders to call a special meeting of stockholders; and - establish advance notice requirements for nominations for election to the Board of Directors or for proposing matters that can be acted upon at duly called stockholder meetings.

 We are subject to Section 203 of the Delaware General Corporation Law which, subject to certain exceptions, prohibits "business combinations" between a publicly-held Delaware corporation and an "interested stockholder," which is generally defined as a stockholder who becomes a beneficial owner of 15% or more of a Delaware corporation's voting stock for a three-year period following the date that such stockholder became an interested stockholder.
 These provisions are expected to discourage certain types of coercive takeover practices and inadequate takeover bids and to encourage persons seeking to acquire control of us to first negotiate with our Board.
 These provisions may delay or prevent someone from acquiring or merging with us, which may cause the market price of our common stock and the value of our securities to decline.
-In addition, rules applicable to TASE listed companies also limit the terms permitted with respect to a new class of shares and prohibit any such new class of shares from having superior voting rights to the rights of the class of shares listed on TASE.